TEF

 The Five-Step Public-Record Methodology

-Two types of public document sit at the heart of every TEF research output: the customs adjudication record and the company's own public disclosures.
+Two types of public document sit at the heart of every TEF research output: the adjudication record from any Indian regulatory authority and the corporate body's own public disclosures.
 The methodology maps the space between them.

 01